Vizonex/multidict/docs/multidict.rst

    :param other: the corresponding object to check against
    :retval 1: if true
    :retval 0: if false
-   :retval -1: if failue occured follwed by raising a :exc:`TypeError`
+   :retval -1: if failure occurred followed by raising a :exc:`TypeError`